Becoming Immutable: How Ethereum is Made: Empirical Analysis

 \subsection{Execution price}

-The way a swap is included in a block may also influence its execution price.
-To investigate this possibility, we examine all swap in blocks where they executed successfully and the execution price can be computed.
-This yields 272 unique transaction hashes, 112,747 transaction-block observations, and 342,528 swap-block observations, which will be our unit of analysis (note that many transactions perform multiple swaps). \todo[inline]{It is kind of interesting that the majority of transactions performing swaps perform more than 1 swap}
+Block composition may also affect a swap's execution price.
+To study this possibility, we consider all swaps in our dataset.
+This yields 272 unique transaction hashes, 112{,}747 transaction--block observations, and 342{,}528 swap--block observations, which constitute our unit of analysis (note that some transactions perform multiple swaps).

-For each swap, we compute its average execution price across all blocks, denoted by $p_{\text{avg}}$.
-We then calculate, for each transaction-block observation, the percentage deviation from this average:
+For each swap $i$, we compute its average execution price across all blocks, denoted by $p_{\text{avg},i}$.
+We then calculate, for each swap--block observation, its percentage deviation from this average:

-where $p$ is the execution price of the swap in a given block.
-We adjust the base currency so that higher values of $p_{\text{norm}}$ always reflect better execution from the user's perspective.
-The distribution of $p_{\text{norm}}$ has a median of $-1.41 \times 10^{-14}$, with a minimum of $-10.53$ and a maximum of $13.47$ basis points.
+where $p_{i,k}$ is the execution price of swap $i$ in proposed block $k$.
+We normalize the base currency so that higher values of $p_{dev,i,k}$ always correspond to better execution from the user's perspective.
+The distribution of $p_{dev,i,k}$ across all $i$ and $k$ has a median of $0$, a minimum of $-10 \%$, and a maximum of $13\%$.

+For each swap $i$, we compute the standard deviation of $p_{\text{dev},i,k}$ across the candidate blocks in which it appears.
+This yields one observation per swap, capturing the dispersion of its execution price across candidate blocks.
+Figure~\ref{fig: std-price} plots the distribution of these standard deviations, showing that it is highly skewed: the median is 0.043, while the mean is 0.27.
+Moreover, for 15\% of swaps the standard deviation of $p_{\text{dev},i,k}$ is below $10^{-9}$, whereas for 7\% it exceeds 1.
+To interpret these magnitudes, suppose that, for each swap $i$, the distribution of $p_{\text{dev},i,k}$ is normal.
+Under this assumption, for half of the swaps in our sample the probability that the execution price deviates by more than 4.3 basis points from $p_{\text{avg},i}$ is less than one-third, whereas for 7\% of swaps the probability that the execution price deviates by at least 100 basis points from $p_{\text{avg},i}$ exceeds one-third.